 How to make vegetarian

 This tortellini soup recipe can easily be made vegetarian.
 Simply leave out the chicken and use vegetable broth instead.
-Then bulk it up more with extra tortellini and/or beans.
+Then bulk it up more with extra tortellini and/or canned, drained and rinsed beans such as cannellini or garbanzo beans.

 Can this be made in a crockpot?